 - How do you define cohabitation for purposes of terminating alimony?
 Cohabitation is defined as living continuously and habitually in a heterosexual or homosexual relationship where there is evidence of the voluntary mutual assumption of marital rights, duties and obligations usually associated with married people.
 Case law tells us that merely living together on a continuous or habitual basis is not enough.
 There must be a commingling of finances between the parties.
 If each party pays the expenses at his or her residence, then there is no cohabitation.

 - Does the law provide that alimony lasts half the length of the marriage?
 Alimony is established in the discretion of the judge or by agreement between the parties.
 There are no alimony guidelines in North Carolina and judges have free rein to establish the amount and duration based on the evidence presented.

-If you have questions about separation, divorce, custody, child support, alimony or property division, please contact one of the four family law specialists at Black, Slaughter & Black, P.A.
+If you have questions about separation, divorce, custody, child support, alimony or property division, please contact one of the four family law specialists at Law Firm Carolinas.